avalentino/bpack/docs/userguide.rst

    >>> format(EColor.WHITE, "04b")
    '1011'

-and the binary string representing it is:
+and the binary string representing the above defined binary record is:

 .. testcode::